[A] [B] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 CAMERA JITTERS - The nervousness many people show when being photographed.

-CAMERA OBSCURA - A device used by early artists (centuries before Christ) to display a scene on the wall of an otherwise-darkened room so that it could be more-easily copied.
+CAMERA OBSCURA - A Latin term that means "dark room" or perhaps "dark chamber."
+A camera obscura is a device used by early artists (centuries before Christ) to display a scene on the wall of an otherwise-darkened room so that it could be more-easily copied.
 In a manner similar to the pinhole camera, a small hole placed in an opposite wall permitted light to enter the room (the “camera”), and the scene outside became transmitted inside, and was shown inverted on the rear wall or sometimes on a screen.
 The camera obscura is the origin of the modern camera.

 CAMERA RAW - See RAW.